teyvas/MathUtils/README.md

-* Simple code for training non static and satic methods
+* Simple code for training non static and static methods